 13 Go to a Rooftop Bar

 These are everywhere in New York and they provide spectacular views of the city for the cost of a drink.
 I highly recommend getting your beautiful butt to one of these and sip a martini and you contemplate the majesty of the skyline.
-Oh, and go at sunset: that’s the best time to see New York light up.
+A specialty of the New York City tips: go at sunset, that’s the best time to see New York light up.

 14 NYers Can be Nice